 Cheri Elson has been licensed to practice law in California since 2001 and was certified by the State Bar of California Board of Legal Specialization as a Certified Specialist in Estate Planning, Probate, and Trust Law.
 Cheri is delighted to announce that she has begun practicing law once again!

-Cheri is now partners with Allen Drescher.
-This is an extraordinary opportunity for Cheri and she is honored to have been chosen by Allen to carry on his practice, which is one of the most respected in the Rogue Valley and has been serving this great community for over 40 years.
-As well as providing legal counsel in the areas of Estate Planning and Elder Law, Cheri will be able to handle many other areas of law, serving the legal needs of both my existing clients and Allen’s clients as Allen has in the past.
+Cheri is honored to have been chosen by Allen Drescher to carry on his practice, which is one of the most respected in the Rogue Valley and has been serving this great community for over 40 years.
+As well as providing legal counsel in the areas of Estate Planning and Elder Law, Cheri will be able to handle many other areas of law, serving the legal needs of both her existing clients and Allen’s clients as Allen has in the past.

 Cheri’s service and commitment to her clients will not change.
 What will change are the resources she has to offer, the ability to fully represent her clients, and the opportunity to assist you in a wide range of legal issues.